wizzat/arsimto/README.md

 can also simply check out a previous revision.

 ### Q: Many simultaneous users?
-A: Try putting AssetsPoolsDir into git.
+A: Try putting Assets/ and Pools/ directories into git.
 This might also be considered your "backup."
+If you're unfamiliar with git, have someone help you set it up, then what you'll be doing every time you change your infrastructure
-If you're unfamiliar with git, have someone help you set it up, then what you'll be doing every time you change your infrastructure is:
+is:

 	git pull
 	git add Assets/ Pools/